PilzDE/pilz_robots/prbt_hardware_support/README.md

 | RUN_PERMITTED Modbus adapter cannot connect to stop services    | ROS system will not start.                              |
 | RUN_PERMITTED Modbus adapter cannot connect to recover services | Node does start and robot can be moved until a stop is triggered.
 Afterwards the brakes will remain closed. |

-# Architecture
+# Overview system components
 The following diagram shows all components of the system and the connections between them.

 ![Component diagram of overall architecture](doc/diag_comp_overall_architecture.png)

-# ROS API

 ## ModbusClient
 A Modbus client (for usage with the PNOZmulti or PSS4000) can be started with `roslaunch prbt_hardware_support modbus_client.launch`.

 ### Published Topics
 - ~/pilz_modbus_client_node/modbus_read (prbt_hardware_support/ModbusMsgInStamped)
   - Holds information about the modbus holding register.
     Timestamp is only updated if the register content changed.

 ### Parameters
 - modbus_server_ip